ray-project/kuberay/helm-chart/kuberay-apiserver/README.md

-# KubeRay Operator
+# KubeRay API Server

-This document provides instructions to install both CRDs (RayCluster, RayJob, RayService) and KubeRay operator with a Helm chart.
+This document provides instructions to install the KubeRay API Server with a Helm chart.

 ## Helm